 Tips on gaining core strength.

-You won’t develop a six-pack of abs overnight.
+- You will not develop a six-pack of abs overnight.
 However, you can start making small efforts today that will have big results later.

-Find a methodology and stick with it.
+- Find a methodology and stick with it.
 While variety in your exercise is nice, switching every time won’t guarantee you results.
-A while back, Tik Tok had a stomach dance challenge, and the reason this worked for many people was that it allowed them to make a small, consistent effort, and they were rewarded with positive results because of it.
+A little while ago, Tik Tok had a stomach dance challenge, and this worked for many people because it allowed them to make a small, consistent effort, and they were rewarded with positive results because of it.